ggwpez/substrate-weight-compare/README.md

   </a>
 </p>

-This project parses and analyzes Substrate Weight files.
-The results can be analyzed in the terminal or in the browser.
+This project parses and compares Substrate Weight files.
+It helps tremendously with the review process of large Weight diffs.
+The results can be displayed conveniently in the CLI or browser.

 # Abstract

 Manually comparing Substrate Weight files is a task where humans falter and computers excel.
 When you want to know what I am talking about; take a look at [this diff](https://github.com/paritytech/polkadot/pull/5098/files).
-Now tell me which lines are problematic and which are fine 😈 Does not look appealing, does it?
+Now tell me which lines are problematic and which are fine 😈?
+Does not look appealing, does it?

-This is where *SWC* comes to the rescue.
-It takes the old and the new version and compare all extrinsics.
+This is where *SWC* comes to the rescue: It takes the old and the new version and compares all extrinsics.
 The human-friendly output looks like this:

 ![](.assets/compare%20mr%20output.png)